marcelomatheusgauy/Audio_mfcc_gram_transformers/README.md

 The files run_main.py and run_pretrain_finetuning_main.py are examples of scripts that use run_training.py (run_main.py) and run_pretraining.py and run_finetuning.py (run_pretrain_finetuning_main.py) to do the whole training loop with repetitions and save the models as well as the logs with the results.

+The data used in the paper can be found in the repositories: https://zenodo.org/record/6672451#.Y1f30r7MJkg and https://zenodo.org/record/6794924#.Y1f3577MJkg

 For questions regarding how to use the code please contact: marcelomatheusgauy@gmail.com